Halfway There: The Road to $1M ARR

 But even if having a profitable business with great customers was already fantastic, one of the most satisfying experiences we had as startup founders was still yet to happen.
-Since we launched one of the main concerns raised by mentors, potential customers or investors was: “Why would someone use Beamer to announce new features instead of a live chat tool like Intercom or Drift?”.
+Since we launched one of the main concerns raised by mentors, potential customers or investors was: “Why would someone use Beamer to announce new features instead of a live chat tool like Drift?”.
 We understood why they were asking that because we asked the same question ourselves before with Hibox.
-In fact we love Intercom and Drift – they were both role models for the kind of company we wanted to become and we are even their customers for real time chats and marketing automations.
+In fact we love Drift – they were role models for the kind of company we wanted to become.
 Nevertheless we were convinced we were targeting a very specific issue that required a very specific solution.

-So you can imagine how excited we were when both Intercom and Drift became two happy Beamer customers and see how they were using our product to keep their users updated about their latest product changes.
+So you can imagine how excited we were when Drift and Intercom (another popular live chat company) became two happy Beamer customers and see how they were using our product to keep their users updated about their latest product changes.
 For us that was a huge validation.
 Having your role models, among some of the Silicon Valley’s finest, and who some people thought would be your direct competitor, using your product is one of the most rewarding experiences you can have as a founder.

 Something most of our customers were surprised when they asked is the size of our team.
 Today we are just 5 full time employees and 1 part time, all working remotely, distributed between Barcelona, Colorado and Buenos Aires.
 Working remotely and distributed allowed us to cover a huge range of timezones for customer support while keeping our team morale high and overall costs low.
 Everyone loves working from their favorite cafe or cozy place in their homes and it allows you to be more efficient taking care of personal business.
 We work long hours and being able to work remote makes the long days way easier to take on!